How Sparse Can We Prune A Deep Network: A Fundamental Limit Perspective: Experimental Details

-Given that the test data is often unavailable and the network can ensure the Hessian matrix is positive definite as much as possible by utilizing the training data for computation.
-Additionally, we generally assume that the training and test data share the same distribution, thus we use the training data to define the loss sublevel set as \(\hat{\epsilon}=\epsilon-\mathcal{L}({\bf w}_0)\).
-We compute the standard deviation of the network's loss across multiple batches on the training data set and denote it by \(\hat{\epsilon}\).
+Given a dense well-trained neural network with weighted donated as ${\bf w}^*$, the loss sublevel set is defined as $\{\hat{{\bf w}}\in\mathbb{R}^D:\frac{1}{2}\hat{{\bf w}}^T{\bf H}\hat{{\bf w}}\leq\epsilon\}$ where $\hat{{\bf w}}={\bf w}-{\bf w}^*$, under the assumption that the test data is often unavailable and we also generally assume that the training and test data share the same distribution, thus we use the training data to define the loss sublevel set.
+We compute the standard deviation of the network's loss across multiple batches on the training data set and denote it by \(\epsilon\).